ag-sanjjeev/Bootstrap-Notes/docs/v5/components.modals.md

   - `getOrCreateInstance()` - Static method which returns a modal dialog boxes instance or create a new one in case it wasn't initialized yet.

 - Events related to modal boxes:
-  - `show.bs.tab` - It triggers an event when the show instance method is invoked.
+  - `show.bs.modal` - It triggers an event when the show instance method is invoked.
-  - `shown.bs.tab` - It triggers an event when the modal boxes gets visible to the user.
+  - `shown.bs.modal` - It triggers an event when the modal boxes gets visible to the user.
-  - `hide.bs.tab` - It triggers an event when the hide instance method is invoked.
+  - `hide.bs.modal` - It triggers an event when the hide instance method is invoked.
-  - `hidden.bs.tab` - It triggers an event when the modal boxes gets hidden to the user.
+  - `hidden.bs.modal` - It triggers an event when the modal boxes gets hidden to the user.
   - `hidePrevented.bs.modal` - It triggers an event when the modal boxes prevented to hide, due to the backdrop static or keyboard escape key.

 ```javascript